-- 1. Through discussion with participants, identify individuals that the participant considers important in his/her life (which may or may not include traditional "family" members). - 2.
-Utilize its Family Finding Program to locate relatives for participants based on their expressed desire to reconnect with the adult relative(s). - 3.
-Explore identified individuals and relationships with participants and encourage the young-adults to reach out to the people who are considered important to them and positive supports. - 4.
-Facilitate participant visits with siblings and relatives, and supporters. - 5.
-Facilitate individual participant or group participant meetings and cover topics such as social/interpersonal relationships, conduct role-plays, and explore various communication styles in order to assist participants in bettering/strengthening their own relationships. - 6.
+- 1. Work with participants to identify individuals that the participant considers important in his/her life (which may or may not include traditional "family" members). - 2.
+Utilize its Family Finding Program to locate relatives for participants based on their expressed desire to reconnect with adult relative(s). - Explore identified individuals and relationships with participants and encourage the young adults to reach out to the people who are considered important to them and positive supports. - 4.
+Facilitate participant visits with siblings and relatives, and supporters. - Facilitate individual participant or group participant meetings and cover topics such as social/interpersonal relationships, conduct role-plays, and explore various communication styles to assist participants in bettering/strengthening their own relationships. - 6.
 Expose participants to the community through referral to resources, working with the young-adult's network, and inviting local guest speakers, based on topics that align with the program's mission/goals, to monthly young-adult attended group meetings.
-Former program participants who have successfully transitioned into and maintained independence will be invited to speak to current program participants about successes, challenges, and the transition after program exit.

-L. Preparation for Independence and Exit

-- 1. Assist participants with planning for their transition and exit from the program and if needed searching for and locating affordable housing.
-Housing search and locating support may include, but is not limited to, the following: - a.
-Assist participants in getting on affordable housing waitlists; - b.
-Applying for financial/housing support through the Core Services Agencies; - c.
-Securing Family Unification Program (FUP) vouchers; - d.
-Connecting to housing community-based/County providers; - e.
-Directly contacting landlords on participant's behalf to advocate for a long-term housing unit; - f.
-Accompany participants on apartment tours and assist them with talking to apartment managers. - 2.
-Work with participants to develop a transitional plan for maintaining self-sufficiency including housing, affording rent, and other expenses.
+Former program participants who have successfully transitioned into and maintained independence shall be invited to speak to current program participants about successes, challenges, and the transition after program exit. - L. Preparation for Independence and Exit, Contractor will: - Assist participants with planning for their transition and exit from the program.
+In addition, if needed, Contractor will help participants search for and locate affordable housing.
+Housing search and locating support may include, but is not limited to, the following: - · Assist participants in getting on affordable housing waitlists - Applying for financial/housing support through the Core Services Agencies - Securing Family Unification Program (FUP)/FYI (Foster Youth to Independence) vouchers - Connecting to housing community-based/County providers - Contacting landlords on participant's behalf to advocate for a long-term housing unit - Accompany participants on apartment tours and assist them with talking to apartment managers - 2.
+Work with participants to develop a transitional plan for maintaining self-sufficiency including housing, affordable rent, and other expenses.
 The transitional plan will include methods of adjusting to independence upon program completion such as paying rent on time, sustaining savings deposits, and increasing earnings. - 3.
-Provide the participant with letter of reference and/or income verification letters as applicable.

-M. Financial Planning for Independence

-- 1. Assist the young-adult in creating a realistic budget that will help them determine if, upon exit from the program, they can live independently or will need to live in shared housing. - 2.
-Problem solve with participants and help identify roommate options for shared living, including suggesting or working with other participants within the program.

-3. Develop participant's ability to live independently by providing participants with hands-on classes such as budgeting, shopping, and cooking.
+Provide participants with letters of reference and/or income verification letters as applicable. - M. Financial Planning for Independence, Contractor will: - 1.
+Assist participants with creating a realistic budget and reviewing monthly to help participants determine if they can live independently or if they will need to live in shared housing. - 2.
+Help problem solve with participants including helping them identify roommate options for shared living, and/or working with other participants within the program. - 3.
+Develop participant's ability to live independently by providing participants with hands-on classes such as budgeting, shopping, and cooking.